 Building Blocks for HTML Code

-The most basic of these functions is html
+The most basic of these functions is html, which constructs an

 object that represents a minimal piece of HTML code and is member of the